George Shevelov: Heritage and legacy

 On 4 September 2013 memorial plaque to Shevelov in his native Kharkiv was unveiled.
-On 25 September 2013 the city council of Kharkiv, after an appeal by the Anti-Fascist Committee of Kharkiv, voted with 65 deputies for and four against (all four members of Batkivshchyna) that the memorial plaque to Shevelov in Kharkiv was placed there illegally.
+On 25 September 2013 the Kharkiv City Council, after an appeal by the Anti-Fascist Committee of Kharkiv, voted with 65 deputies for and four against (all four of whom were members of Batkivshchyna) that the memorial plaque to Shevelov in Kharkiv was placed there illegally.
 According to Mayor Hennadiy Kernes Shevelov "proved to be a Nazi henchman".
 Kharkiv Oblast Governor Mykhailo Dobkin suggested that Shevelov during World War II "took an apartment of a Jewish family which, most likely, was shot".
 In an open letter addressed the Kharkiv city council scientists from the University of Cambridge, Columbia University, the University of Kansas, Rutgers University, Northwestern University and the University of Alberta had pleaded that the allegations that Shevelov was a Nazi collaborator "were thoroughly investigated by numerous US government agencies and Columbia University who completely and unequivocally rejected these acquisitions".
 Half an hour after the Kharkiv city council had established that the memorial plaque to Shevelov was illegal (citizens who identified themselves as) public employees destroyed the memorial plaque.
 On 5 January 2015 the Kharkiv Administrative Court of Appeal reversed the decision of the Kharkiv city council to dismantle the memorial plaque for Shevelov.
 In 2021 the memorial plaque was reinstated after a public fundraiser.